CERT-Polska/drakvuf-sandbox/docs/usage/managing_snapshots.rst

 Importing and exporting snapshots
 =================================

-Current sandbox implemention allows for a single VM snapshot installed on a machine.
+Current sandbox implementation allows for a single VM snapshot installed on a machine.
 However, it is possible to export and import snapshots from a remote server.

 This is especially useful when running drakrun on multiple machines that should share same snapshot.